ScottRMalley/p2p-file-sharing/README.md

 docker compose --profile client up
 ```

+## Choices
+### API
+The API is currently a simple REST API that uses JSON to upload and download files.
+I chose to do this as the file
+sizes are small, so including file content as a hex encoded string in the JSON payload is not too inefficient.
+In
+addition, the current API design means that file metadata is not persisted, only the file content.
+For demonstration
+purposes, I think this is sufficient to show how such a system could work, but depending on what the production use
+case would actually be, we may design this differently.
+For instance, if the end product was intended to be a CLI
+tool, then I would probably use `multipart/form-data` to upload files, instead of JSON.

 ## Future Improvements
 ### Backsyncing
 At the moment, when a node joins the network, it will subscribe to the `topics` topic.
 This means that it will